SimpleDataLabsInc/prophecy-docs/docs/architecture/self-hosted/download-logs.md

 The captured logs include all relevant Prophecy configurations, such as the following items:

-- Kubernetes cluster configuration
+- Kubernetes cluster configuration, including resource quotas and node configuration
-  - Resource quotas
-  - Node configuration
 - Cluster custom resources
 - Config maps and files
 - Resource consumption logs